ajv-validator/ajv/CUSTOM.md

 ### Define keyword with "compilation" function

 Compilation function will be called during schema compilation.
-It will be passed schema and parent schema and it should return a validation function.
+It will be passed schema, parent schema and [schema compilation context](#schema-compilation-context) and it should return a validation function.
 This validation function will be passed during validation:
 - data
 - current data path
 - parent data object